While our choices are ¹free and 100% ours (i.e. we freely choose to do what we want), our ³wills are not. Our wills are tied to our desires.

 And we value only what we ⁴see as valuable.

-Because God is significant, important, and valuable, we are must be like Him in order to be able to appreciate and enjoy these qualities in Him.
+Because God is significant, important, and valuable, we are and must be like Him in this same way in order for us to be able to appreciate and enjoy these qualities in Him.

 We are told in Jas 4: